ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ### Step 13: Running E2E Tests

-#### Building AvalancheGo and Subnet-EVM/PrecompilEVM
+#### Building AvalancheGo and Subnet-EVM/Precompile-EVM

 Before we start testing, we will need to build the AvalancheGo binary and the custom Subnet-EVM binary.

-PrecompilEVM bundles Subnet-EVM and runs it under the hood in the [`plugins/main.go`](https://github.com/ava-labs/precompilevm/blob/hello-world-example/plugin/main.go#L24).
+Precompile-EVM bundles Subnet-EVM and runs it under the hood in the [`plugins/main.go`](https://github.com/ava-labs/precompile-evm/blob/hello-world-example/plugin/main.go#L24).
-Meaning that PrecompilEVM binary works the same way as Subnet-EVM binary.
+Meaning that Precompile-EVM binary works the same way as Subnet-EVM binary.
-PrecompilEVM repo has also same scripts and the build process as Subnet-EVM.
+Precompile-EVM repo has also same scripts and the build process as Subnet-EVM.
-Following steps also apply to PrecompilEVM.
+Following steps also apply to Precompile-EVM.

 You should have cloned [AvalancheGo](https://github.com/ava-labs/avalanchego) within your `$GOPATH` in the [Prerequisites](#prerequisites) section, so you can build AvalancheGo with the following command: